konst-aa/blog/README.md

 Reinventing the wheel (poorly) to generate static html with templates.
 This repo is also the home of my [Awesome Blog](https://ka.dreadmaw.industries/).

-My scheme script can:
+This script can:
-* generate spoilers `./blog-gen spoiler posts.scm post.md`,
-prints the despoilered post to stdout, and adds the spoiler to posts.scm
+* parse post descriptions from markdown, then add them to posts.scm `blog-gen spoiler posts.scm post.md`, (writes the post without the spoiler to stdout)
-* generate an index of blog posts in markdown, (grouped by category as well) `./blog-gen index posts.scm`
+* generate an index of blog posts in markdown, with a list of categories. `blog-gen index posts.scm` (requires spoilers!)
-(requires spoilers!)
-* generate markdown for related posts `blog-gen related posts.scm post.md` (requires spoilers!)
+* generate markdown for related posts (writes to stdout) `blog-gen related posts.scm post.md` (requires spoilers!)

 NOTE: [i didnt know that hyde existed, I might use it, but it wasn't invented here](http://wiki.call-cc.org/eggref/5/hyde).